ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 ## Alternatives

 - In the first instance, we could avoid the architectural complexity of a central memory-map store and self-describing boards by requiring a `reg_address` in the `config.toml`.
-  - Mapping via `reg_name` and self-description could still be added later if desired
+  - Mapping via `reg_id` and self-description could still be added later if desired
 - We could make this an entirely separate process from `kafka_dae_control`, which happens to be implemented in a similar way.
   - Advantage: This would better insulate the *critical* functionality in `kafka_dae_control` from the non-critical functionality of providing diagnostics on individual detector modules.
   - Disadvantage: There would be some duplication between `kafka_dae_control` and this new process; both would be doing UDP comms to boards with a similar interface, and serving PVs over PVAccess.